jmhmaxsat/RASLite/README.md

 # RASLite

-This repository contains the implementation of the RASLite algorithm for MaxSAT, as proposed in our paper:
+This repository contains the implementation of the RASLite algorithm for (W)PMS, as proposed in our paper:
 > *RASLite: Enhancing (W)PMS Solvers Through a Dynamic Initial Weight Approach*